develop-me/bootcamp--week-11--redux/challenges/01/README.md

 - Update your app so that when the "Reset" button is clicked both scores are reset to 0

-- Make it so that the "Serving" `<span>` only appears next to the current server.
+- Make it so that classes `bg-dark` and `text-white` (on the player "card") alternate depending on who is serving.
 Assume that the server changes every 5 points.
 This is *business logic*, so you'll need to add an additional `serving` property to your state and update it using a reducer.
 You *don't* need an additional action to do this.

     **Hint**: You can **compose** functions.
 This can be useful in reducers if you want to change the state in more than one way for a single action.